 There seems to be a growing understanding of that notion.
 Microsoft recently announced it is working with local governments to end its existing NDA agreements as a way to rebuild public trust.

-Theile, a supporter of data center developments, also expressed some support for some level of rigor when it comes to regulations because Michigan has “precious natural resources.”
+Theile, a supporter of data center developments, expressed some support for some level of rigor when it comes to regulations because Michigan has “precious natural resources,” which I felt was at least a positive part of the discussion and an acknowledgement that the people with environmental concerns aren’t out of line.

 The Lacking: No Thought Diversity and Economic Models That Don’t Make Sense